im-devendhar/EKS/README.md

 # Create an EKS Cluster with Fargate using `eksctl`

-This guide explains how to create an Amazon EKS (Elastic Kubernetes Service) cluster using `eksctl` with Fargate enabled.
+Create an Amazon EKS (Elastic Kubernetes Service) cluster using `eksctl` with Fargate enabled.

-## 📋 Prerequisites
+##  Prerequisites

 Before running the command, ensure the following:

-- ✅ `eksctl` is installed
+-  `eksctl` is installed
   ```bash
   eksctl version
   ```

-- ✅ AWS CLI is configured
+-  AWS CLI is configured
   ```bash
   aws configure
   ```

-- ✅ You have sufficient IAM permissions to create EKS clusters and Fargate profiles.
+-  You have sufficient IAM permissions to create EKS clusters and Fargate profiles.

 ##  Command to Create Cluster